Cam/Shopify-Theme-Framework/README.md

 ------------------------
 IMPORTANT NOTICE: This project is no longer maintained by me.
-PRs are of course very welcome.
+PRs are very welcome.
 You may want to check out Concrete Theme Framword by Elkfox (my agency) over at https://github.com/Elkfox/Concrete for an up to date, super lightweight Shopify theme framework.
 ------------------------